By: Jon Moore MS, JD, HCISPP, Chief Risk Officer and SVP Consulting- Clearwater

 Why CROs Are a Top M&A Target

-The growth potential of CROs and SMOs attract attention from healthcare investors for a variety of compelling reasons:
+The growth potential of CROs and SMOs attracts attention from healthcare investors for a variety of compelling reasons:

-2. Niche Offerings: Acquisition makes end-to-end capabilities available from CROs by providing services such as data management, biostatistics, and compliance.
+Niche Offerings: Acquisition makes end-to-end capabilities available from CROs by providing data management, biostatistics, and compliance services.

-5. Tech-Driven Innovation: Digital transformation is revolutionizing clinical trials, and data analytics and AI are supplementing patient recruitment, trial monitoring, and end-result tracking.
+Tech-Driven Innovation: Digital transformation is revolutionizing clinical trials, and data analytics and AI supplement patient recruitment, trial monitoring, and end-result tracking.

 Eleven of the top twenty-five healthcare-focused PE firms purchased interests in clinical research companies, according to a December 2022 KHN report.[2]
 During 2023, PE Stakeholder documented 38 deals in clinical research, 6 of which were buyouts, 10 growth/expansion investments, and 22 add-on acquisitions.[3]
 This trend is not likely to slow down in 2025 as investors continue to seek platforms with opportunities for scalable growth.